MikeRogers0-YouTube/CloudinaryHerokuDemo/README.md

 This demos a snippet of JavaScript that'll delay a forms submission to the server until all files have finished uploading.

-I've also included a Carrierwave setup that worked for me (which also tags the uploads remotely), along with a fairly rudimentary test.
+I've also included a Carrierwave setup that worked for me (which also adds tags the remote uploads), along with a fairly rudimentary test.

-TODO: Describe what the repo covers, ideally:

-1. Cloudinary Setup with some waiting JS
-2. Also Carrierwave (with the tag system I thought was neat?)
-3. Testing!
-How I tested uploads, and mocked them.

 ## Setting Up